lyunm1206/RPP_CVPR2024/README.md

 ```
 <br>

-Whole experiments for the Kodak dataset can be implemented with
+To run all experiments for the Kodak datset, use the following script:

 ```
 $ cd SIREN